 - 3.1 There are eighteen sets of playing pieces, each with a distinctive color.
-Each set contains 55 square tokens, nine round cities, four rectangular ships, one small square census marker bearing a number, and one small square succession marker.
-The extra white set of playing pieces only contains square tokens and round cities and is used to represent barbarians and pirates. - 3.2 Tokens are square, and are used to represent rural populations.
+Each set contains 55 square tokens, nine round cities, four rectangular ships, one small square census marker bearing a number, and one small square succession marker, not including spare parts not used during a game.
+An extra set of playing pieces, containing only square tokens and round cities, is used to represent barbarians and pirates. - 3.2 Tokens are square, and are used to represent rural populations.
 When the term token is used, this does not include ships or cities. - 3.3 Cities are round, and are used to represent urban populations. - 3.4 Ships are rectangular, and are used to move tokens across water areas as well as fight battles (with the Naval Warfare advancement). - 3.5 "Units" is a term used to refer to tokens and cities, but not ships. - 3.6 "Unit points" is a term used to refer to the value of tokens and cities, usually in the context of resolving calamities.
 Each city has a value of five unit points and each token has a value of one unit point.